Hey there! Yes, you. I want to introduce you to an amazing way to boost your personal training business and skyrocket your income.

 The key to developing a template is to remain true to the framework and not disturb the fundamental structure.

-If you do this, your programing can easily go out of what, making you feel just as lost as your clients.
+If you do this, your programming can easily disappear, making you feel as lost as your clients.

 8. Use Periodization